eProsima/FIWARE-SH/README.md

 and the related [video](https://drive.google.com/open?id=1w90DAPkovjwj7673d5RfOINlAAc7kWb1)
 - Also, you can have a look to the [internal design](fiware/doc/design.md)
 - For a fast configuration, you can use the [dockerfile](Dockerfile).
-**NOTICE**: Both when building and running the Dockerfile, you must specify the option `--network=host`, because FIWARE SH tells Orion context broker its own IP in order to make subscriptions, and for it to work the docker IP must be the same as the host IP.
+**NOTICE**: Fiware Orion context broker may not be able to reach the docker ip, as the docker IP is not accessible outside the host computer by default.
+You can run (or build if necessary) the docker with --network=host to share the network interface of the host with Docker, and make it accessible in your LAN.

 ### Changelog